 While dealing with a totaled car is incredibly stressful, determining who will pay for this damage can be a confusing and challenging ordeal.
 In general, obtaining compensation for these damaged vehicles will depend on where you live and the insurance coverage involved.
 Take, for instance, the following factors:

 The Insurance Coverage

-If you live in an at-fault state and another driver hits your car, the at-fault driver’s insurance will be responsible for covering the damages that resulted from the accident unless you have certain types of insurance that will pay for the damage, regardless of who was at fault, such as collision coverage.
+If you live in an at-fault state and another driver hits your car, the at-fault driver's insurance will be responsible for covering the damages that resulted from the accident.
+However, you may also use your own auto insurance, such as collision coverage, that will pay for the damage regardless of who was at fault.

 In comparison, in a no-fault insurance state, motorists will have to turn to their own insurance coverage to cover their damages after a motor vehicle accident, even if they were not at fault for the collision.